Classic Sugar Cookies (5 Vintage Recipes)

 Instructions

-Combine soda and cream of tartar with milk; add vanilla.
+Combine baking soda and cream of tartar with the milk; stir in vanilla.

 Drop Sugar Cookie